sparkflows/sparkflows-docs/docs/aws/sparkflows-aws-setup.rst

     - <Screenshot>

-* Create AWS EC2 Role for Fire Insight
+* Create AWS EC2 Role for Sparkflows

   - Show the Screenshot
   - Create the Role fire-insight-role without specifying any Policy and Trust